Computer Vision, Speech Communication &

 Fax: (+30) 210772-3397

-URL: http://cvsp.cs.ntua.gr/maragos
+URL: https://robotics.ntua.gr/members/maragos/

 Biosketch

-In 1985 he joined the faculty of the Division of Applied Sciences at Harvard University, Cambridge, Massachusetts, where he worked for 8 years as professor of electrical and computer engineering, affiliated with the interdisciplinary Harvard Robotics Lab.
-He has also been a consultant to several industry research groups including Xerox's research on image analysis.
-In 1993 he joined the ECE faculty of Georgia Tech, Atlanta.
-During parts of 1996-98 he was on sabbatical and academic leave working as Research Director at the Institute for Language and Speech Processing in Athens.
-Since 1998 he joined the faculty of the National Technical University of Athens, where he is currently working as professor of electrical and computer engineering.
-Since 2008 he is also the director of the NTUA Laboratory on Intelligent Robotics and Automation.
-His current research and teaching interests include the general areas of signal processing, systems theory, informatics and communications, and their applications to computer vision and image processing, computer speech and language processing, multimedia and cognitive systems.
-In the above areas he has authored or co-authored more than 200 publications as journal papers, book chapters or conference proceeding articles.
-The citations to his work exceed 7000, with an h-index of 40 and g-index of 79 (source: Google Scholar).
-He recently co-edited two Springer research books, one on multimodal processing and interaction and another on shape analysis.
-He has also been the principal investigator and/or scientific director of several USA and European/Greek research programs.
+In 1985 he joined the faculty of the Division of Applied Sciences at Harvard University, Cambridge, Massachusetts, where he worked for eight years as professor of electrical engineering, affiliated with the interdisciplinary Harvard Robotics Lab.
+He has also been a consultant to several industry research groups including Xerox’s research and products on document image analysis and Bellcore’s systems for video processing.
+In 1993 he joined the faculty of the School of ECE at Georgia Tech and its Center for Signal and Image Processing.
+During periods of 1996-98 he had a joint appointment as director of research at the Institute for Language and Speech Processing in Athens.
+In Fall 1998 he joined the faculty of the National Technical University of Athens, where he has been working as professor of electrical and computer engineering, and also as principal investigator of research projects at its Institute of Communication and Computer Systems.
+In 1999 he founded the Computer Vision, Speech Communication & Signal Processing Group/Lab.
+Since 2008 he is the director of the NTUA Lab on Intelligent Robotics and Automation.
+He has also served for ten years as the director of the NTUA ECE Division of Signals, Control and Robotics.
+He has held visiting positions at: MIT during Fall 2012 as visiting scientist with the Lab of Information and Decision Systems; University of Pennsylvania during Fall 2016 as visiting professor at the Dept. of Computer and Information Science; University of Southern California during Fall 2023 as distinguished visitor at the Ming Hsieh Institute, Viterbi School of Engineering.
+During 2012-2022 he was the scientific director of the Robot Perception and Interaction Unit and from 2023 the co-founder and acting director of the new Robotics Institute at the Athena Research & Innovation Center.
+His current research and teaching interests include the general areas of signals and systems theory, computer vision and image processing, audio-speech & language processing, machine learning, and robotics.
+In the above areas he has authored or co-authored more than 400 publications as journal papers, book chapters and conference proceeding articles.
+The citations to his work can be found at Google Scholar.
+He has co-edited three Springer research books, one on multimodal processing and interaction and two on shape analysis.
+He has also been the principal investigator and/or scientific director of more than 50 USA and European/Greek research projects.

-Last modified: Thursday, 26 April 2012 | Created by Nassos Katsamanis and George Papandreou
+Last modified: Tuesday, 18 June 2024 | Created by Nassos Katsamanis and George Papandreou